NFL on NBC: Pregame/studio programs

-As of the 2022 season, Football Night in America is hosted by Maria Taylor, who anchor the series from Studio 1 at NBC Sports Headquarters in Stamford, Connecticut.
-Tony Dungy, Jason Garrett, Chris Simms, and Matthew Berry are studio analysts.
-Jac Collinsworth is the on-site emcee alongside analyst Rodney Harrison.
-Mike Florio serves as an NFL insider from his home studio.
+As of the 2025 season, Football Night in America is hosted by Maria Taylor, who anchor the series from Studio 3 at NBC Sports Headquarters in Stamford, Connecticut.
+Chris Simms, Jason Garrett, Devin McCourty, Mike Florio, and Matthew Berry are studio analysts.
+Jac Collinsworth is the on-site host alongside analysts Tony Dungy and Rodney Harrison.
+NBC News' Steve Kornacki serves as an analytics expert during the last weeks of the season as the playoff push intensifies.
 FNIA was broadcast from Studio 8G (and then from Studio 8H) from the GE (now Comcast) Building at 30 Rockefeller Plaza in New York City from 2006 to 2013, before production of the program was relocated to Stamford in September 2014, joining all of NBC Sports' other operations and NBCSN.

+As of 2025, Peacock, NBC's streaming service, airs additional NFL studio programs.
+These include weekday shows PFT Live with Mike Florio and Fantasy Football Happy Hour with Matthew Berry, and the Sunday morning show Fantasy Football Pregame with Matthew Berry, Michael Smith, Jay Croucher, and Lawrence Jackson.